-3. Estimating the weight of a book.
+3. Estimating the Weight of a Book.

-6. Selecting the proper size of bookbinding equipment.
+6. Selecting appropriate bookbinding equipment.